| Building simple, sturdy benchwork following a repetitive pattern of

 are about 8' maximum spacing.
 The joists are 1 x 3's

+which were readily available at Lowe's or Home Depot.
 I am a proponent of this open grid style benchwork.
 Note that

 yards or other flat spaces, like a large industry, may perfectly well